KRakeesh04/s1/src/content/docs/fluid-mechanics/statics/08-buoyancy.md

 #### Rotation is about centroidal axis of waterline plane

-As the submerged volume remains unchanged during angular displacement, we can derive that the rotation occurs about the centroidal axis of the waterline plane.
+As the submerged volume remains unchanged during angular displacement, it can be derived that the rotation occurs about the centroidal axis of the waterline plane.

 ```math